Frequently asked questions related to using Blackboard and eLearning tools:

 Edit mode can be turned on and off from the top right corner of your Blackboard course page.
 This can be useful as a quick check to see what is open for students to view.
 Remember to switch back to edit “ON” to update any course materials.

-If you are still having problems editing your course, check your access rights within the course or contact the eLearning Team via the Support Centre.
+If you are still having problems editing your course, check your access rights within the course or contact the eLearning Team via the Support Portal.

 How do I keep my Blackboard course well structured?